n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![which python](AoC-2021_Photos/Day_06/27.0_AoC-Day-6_12-24-21-Which-Python.png)

 [Payload all the Things](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#python) has some great tools on there, one of them being a [python_reverse_shell](../../../../Knowledge%20Base/Exploitation/Reverse%20Shells/Python/python_reverse_shell.py) that works on this system (after several tries).
-With some quick modifications, and a listener on our hots machine, we can obtain a semi-stable shell.
+With some quick modifications and a listener on our hots machine, we can obtain a semi-stable shell.

 ***On your host machine***
 ```